 Our client had access to all these coverages under the other policies because he was a “resident relative.”
 The standard North Carolina auto policy provides UM and UIM coverage to you and any “family member.”
 The law defines “family member” as “a person related to you by blood, marriage, or adoption who is a resident of your household.”
 This includes a ward or foster child.

-Resident of Your Household Lawsuits
+Resident of the Household Insurance Lawsuits

 Representation for UM and UIM Claims